-Alcohol abuse is a huge problem in the United States, with more than 6% of adults dealing with an alcohol use disorder, and more than 620,000 teenagers with the same condition.
-As a country, there are about 88,000 deaths annually with alcohol as a contributing factor.
-With the massive number of Americans that abuse alcohol, it’s no surprise that dangerous interactions from mixing prescription medications and alcohol are so common.
+Alcohol abuse is a huge problem in the United States, with 5.6% of adults dealing with an alcohol use disorder and more than 414,000 teenagers with the same condition in 2019.
+As a country, there are about 95,000 deaths annually with alcohol as a contributing factor.
+With the massive number of Americans abusing alcohol, it’s no surprise that dangerous interactions from mixing prescription medications and alcohol are so common.

 Whether painkillers, antidepressants, or medications are used to treat nerve pain, it’s not a smart move to drink while taking any medication, and gabapentin is no exception.
 This commonly prescribed medication is not safe to be used in combination with any amount of alcohol.
-In fact, there are some extremely detrimental reactions that can happen if you mix it with alcohol.
+Some extremely detrimental reactions can happen if you mix it with alcohol.

 According to the manufacturer, Neurontin should not be taken with any other substance that causes sleepiness or dizziness, as the medication can amplify these effects to a life-threatening level.
-In addition to alcohol, those taking gabapentin should completely avoid real and synthetic opioids, as well as a number of other substances.
+In addition to alcohol, those taking gabapentin should completely avoid real and synthetic opioids and many other substances.

-Gabapentin is a widely prescribed medication that is used to treat a large number of conditions, including restless leg syndrome, hot flashes, epilepsy, and neuropathic pain.
+Gabapentin is a widely prescribed medication for many conditions, including restless leg syndrome, hot flashes, epilepsy, and neuropathic pain.
 When used as directed by a physician, gabapentin on its own is a fairly safe medication.
-As with all pharmaceuticals, there are some side effects, but most of them are on the mild side.
+As with all pharmaceuticals, there are some side effects, but most are mild.

 Some of these side effects include: